 - It might even have come from the pattern on the fruit or the bark.

-Finally we lunched sitting on a fallen log before returning home; having also heard a train rush by – a reminder of the speed of life of today.
-Little dogs can be amazing walkers too.
+Finally, we rested on a fallen log before returning home; having also heard a train rush by – a reminder of the speed of life of today.
 This experience is just one of the delights on our doorstep.
-Naturally it is also a habitat for insects, birds and other wildlife.
+Naturally, it is also a habitat for insects, birds and other wildlife.

 Eunice Doswell : May, 2015